nexusformat/definitions/manual/source/datarules.rst

 Given the plethora of possible applications of NeXus, it is difficult to define units to use.
 Therefore, the general rule is that you are free to store data in any unit you find fit.
-However, any field must have a units attribute which describes the units, Wherever possible, SI units are preferred.
+However, any field must have a units attribute which describes the units.
+Wherever possible, SI units are preferred.
 NeXus units are written as a string attribute (``NX_CHAR``) and describe the engineering units.
 The string should be appropriate for the value.